KingTheAnalyst/Procurement-Tracking-System/README.md

    - **Description**: This indirect parameter classifies vendors into risk categories (High, Medium, Low) based on their total downtime hours, providing insights into their impact on operational efficiency.
    - **Effect on Data**: Vendors are automatically categorized, which influences the display of risk analysis visualizations throughout the report.
    - **User Interaction**: Users do not directly interact with this parameter, but it provides valuable insights into which vendors present the greatest risk to operations due to downtime, assisting in decision-making processes.

+---
+# **Conclusion**
+The Procurement System Dashboard serves as a critical tool for Enterprise Manufacturers Ltd. in understanding supplier quality, optimizing procurement decisions, and minimizing downtime caused by defects.
+The structured layout and calculated measures empower the management team to derive meaningful insights, enhancing their strategic decision-making processes.